ory/fosite/README.md

 // This is the example storage that contains:
 // * an OAuth2 Client with id "my-client" and secret "foobar" capable of all oauth2 and open id connect grant and response types.
-// * a User for the resource owner password credentials grant type with usename "peter" and password "secret".
+// * a User for the resource owner password credentials grant type with username "peter" and password "secret".
 //
-// You will most likely replace this with your own logic once you set up a real world application. var storage = storage.NewMemoryStore()
+// You will most likely replace this with your own logic once you set up a real world application. var storage = storage.NewExampleStore()

-// This secret is being used to sign access and refresh tokens as well as authorize codes. var secret = []byte{"my super secret password"}
+// This secret is being used to sign access and refresh tokens as well as
+// authorization codes.
+It must be exactly 32 bytes long. var secret = []byte("my super secret signing password")

 privateKey, err := rsa.GenerateKey(rand.Reader, 2048)
 if err != nil {